-Just like they do with food and beverages, people consume information, as well.
+Just like they do with food and beverages, , people consume information, as well.
 Especially in this interconnected world, it seems that one couldn’t survive without being informed.
-We want faster access to information and we want it for free.
+We want faster access to information, and we want it for free.
 The rise of the online environment has been so powerful that it has attracted even TV viewers.
-We no longer pick our stories from physical newspapers or TV channels, but social media and online outlets.
-Some of us have become so addicted to their digital lives that they wake up and go to bed with their devices in their hands.
+We no longer pick our stories from physical newspapers or TV channels but from social media and online outlets.
+Some of us have become so addicted to our digital lives that we wake up and go to bed with our devices in our hands.

 How we Consume Online Information

-An interesting report from the reputed Reuters Institute tries to shed some light on how digital news consumption has evolved and where do we stand right now.
-Reuters’ study has been conducted across 5 countries: US, UK, Germany, France, Denmark and one of its main findings was that people use social media more and more to find news or, they become informed via social media channels.
-This seems to be a direct threats towards the invincible hegemony of Google and search engines, overall.
+An interesting report from the reputed Reuters Institute tries to shed some light on how digital news consumption has evolved and where we stand right now.
+Reuters’ study has been conducted across 5 countries: US, UK, Germany, France, and Denmark, and one of its main findings was that people use social media more and more to find news or, they become informed via social media channels.
+This seems to be a direct threat to the invincible hegemony of Google and search engines overall.

 Therefore, we can’t really blame Google for personalized search or for the online filter bubble (which I talked about in my interview with Alexis Ohanian, Reddit’s co-founder).
-It’s something naturally happening and this fresh report shows that the consumers are actively creating the need for personalized information.
+It’s something naturally happening, and this fresh report shows that consumers are actively creating the need for personalized information.

 Smartphones and tablets: content in your palm

 The role of mobile computing hasn’t been forgotten in this report and it shows how influential and integrated in our lives have become smartphones and tablets.
 In Denmark, one-third of Internet users access news using their smartphones; in US and UK, their number is slightly over a quarter.

 What’s interesting is that those questioned in this report stated that they are more likely to pay for news content on their tablets and even suggested that the reading and interaction experience was better than the one on PC.
 Is this a sign that technology becomes more and more intimate?